 Life Overlooked Collaborative Pedagogical Project

-Read about Life Overlooked, the "citizen humanities" new media project co-developed by Stephanie LeMenager, Joni Adamson, Catriona Sandilands, Patricia Ferrante and others through the HfE (Humanities for the Environment) Observatory and refined by students at the University of Oregon, York University, and the Arizona State University.
+Life Overlooked is the "citizen humanities" new media project co-developed by Stephanie LeMenager, Joni Adamson, Catriona Sandilands, Patricia Ferrante and others through the Andrew W. Mellon HfE (Humanities for the Environment) Observatory and refined by students at the University of Oregon, York University, and the Arizona State University.